savancd/survey-form/README.md

-# This is survey-form done following course on FreeCodeCamp for Responsive website design
+# This is survey-form done for Sertification Project
+## The Course on FreeCodeCamp for Responsive website design